Jaime-GC/orkestria-frontend/README.md

 - **Color Palette**:
   - Primary: `#001f3f` (Navy Blue)
-  - Secondary: Shades of gray for backgrounds and accents.
+  - Secondary: Gray tones for backgrounds and accents.
 - **Typography**:
-  - Font: [Inter](https://fonts.google.com/specimen/Inter) for a clean and modern look.
+  - Font: System default for a clean and modern appearance.
 - **Neumorphism**:
-  - Shadows and highlights to create a soft, 3D-like interface.
+  - Shadows and highlights to create a soft 3D-like interface.

 ---

 ## 📂 Key Features by Route

 ### `/`
-- Welcome page with a gradient animation and a footer.
+- Welcome page with main navigation.

 ### `/projects`
 - List of projects with neumorphic cards.
-- Hover effects for interactivity.
+- Detailed project view with integrated Kanban board.

+### `/tasks`
+- Complete task management with user assignment.
+- List view with filters and editing options.

 ### `/users`
-- User management with modals for creating, editing, and deleting users.
+- User management with modals for creating, editing, and deleting.

+### `/resources`
+- **Inventory**: Management of resources organized in groups.
+- **Schedules**: Programming of events and activities.
+- **Reservations**: Reservation system with integrated calendar.

-### `/reports`
+### `/notifications`
-- Interactive charts for visualizing income and expenses.
+- Notification center for events and reminders.

-### `/kanban`
-- Drag-and-drop Kanban board for task management.

 ---